Code1-SecB/Code_1_FA18/final/README.md

 this sketch uses two 1D arrays to save X and Y coordinates to an array. as the user moves the mouse, the mouseX and mouseY values are saved at the beginning of the array and the rest of the values are shifted down. ellipses are drawn based on these coordinates and their size are drawn in relation to i.

-reverse the direction that values are saved to the array so that when ellipses are drawn, the ellipses closer to the mouse have a larger size and the furthest from the mouse have a smaller size. the drawing should looke the same, but with the size of the ellipses reversed.
+reverse the direction that values are saved to the array so that when ellipses are drawn, the ellipses closer to the mouse have a larger size and the furthest from the mouse have a smaller size. the drawing should look the same, but with the size of the ellipses reversed.

 <img src="https://github.com/Code1-SecB/Code_1_FA18/blob/master/img/final3.gif" alt="drawing" width="500"/>